jacecotton/tcds/utilities/WebComponent/README.md

 **Note:** Only do this for [elements that can have a shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow#elements_you_can_attach_a_shadow_to). **`WebComponent` is incompatible with elements that cannot.**

-## Templating
+## Templating and rendering
-Define your component markup in a `template` property.
+You can define your component's internal markup in a `template` property.

 ```js
 class MyComponent extends WebComponent(HTMLElement) {